cybera/text2img/README.md

 git clone https://github.com/cybera/text2img.git
 ```

-Source the HuggingFace AUTH_TOKEN as an environment variable in your terminal
+Source the Hugging Face AUTH_TOKEN as an environment variable in your terminal
 ```
 export AUTH_TOKEN=''
 ```